ronan-deshays/excel-formula-parser/README.md

 * launch python in working folder

 ## Features
-enable Excel Formula :
-*  versionning formulas using git
+*  Excel Formula versioning formulas using git
 *  writing a formula on multiple lines
 *  adding comments into Excel formula